-How we deal with your homeowners or condominium association in Old Town
+How we handle your homeowners or condominium association in Old Town

 We require that the renter abide by all community and association covenants.
-To help us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To guide us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a good reference for property owners in Old Town
+a good source for landlords in Old Town

-- Before you put a renter in your rental in Old Town
+- Before you put a renter in your property in Old Town

 - Collections and evictions